My most beautiful trips

 From Sun Point to the Virginia Falls in Glacier NP

 Glacier is one of the top 3 National Parks of the US.
 No where else, you will find so many gorges Mountains and so many Glaciers in the US than in this NP.
 Today, in the clearings shaped by fire, every peak revealed itself, each one distinct in form and color, each one adding its voice to the story of the valley.
-Sadness and beauty, destruction and renewal, all seemed to walk beside me on the trail.

 Plain of Six Glaciers